hiowenluke/noapi/examples/09-multi-api-services/readme.md

-2. Open the api files in ./api-xxx/api/...js, see the test url(s) like below:
+2. Open the api files in ./api-xxx/api directories, see the test url(s) like below:

 [http://localhost:3000/erp:/report/purchase/order?billid=1]()